 Continental Divide was the fourth in the series of the Ice Age animated films from Blue Sky Studios.
 The series began with the popular hit of the amiable Ice Age (2002).
 Blue Sky have gone onto other works such as Robots (2005), Horton Hears a Who!
-(2008), Rio (2011), Epic (2013), The Peanuts Movie (2015) and Ferdinand (2017).
+(2008), Rio (2011), Epic (2013), The Peanuts Movie (2015), Ferdinand (2017) and Spies in Disguise (2019).
 In between this, they turned Ice Age into a cash cow and milked out four increasingly insipid sequels with Ice Age 2 (2006) and Ice Age 3: Dawn of the Dinosaurs (2009) and subsequent to this Ice Age: Collision Course (2016).

 Bar a handful of exceptions, the animation sequel never existed before the late 1990s.
 It began when Disney spawned a great many sequels to their animated films both classic and modern with the likes of The Return of Jafar (1994), Pocahontas II: Journey to the New World (1998), The Lion King II: Simba’s Pride (1998), The Little Mermaid II: Return to the Sea (2000) and Lady and the Tramp II: Scamp’s Adventure (2001), among many others.
 Most of their were cheaply made, did little to tell new stories and were simply founded around recycling familiar characters.
 They were cynically designed to appeal to child audiences who enjoyed the original.